 Coverage B: Other Structures in Home Insurance

 The second line item on your home insurance declaration page is usually Coverage B: Other Structures.
-Coverage B is the dollar limit for any structure on your property, but not touching the main house (e.g., not attached, emotionally or otherwise).
+Coverage B is the dollar limit for any structure on your property, but not physically touching or attached to the main house.

 Examples of other structures under Coverage B: